 Spike Lee Still Courting Controversy With Latest FilmThe prominent director talks with CBS 2's Jim Williams about his latest movie, "Red Hook Summer," a coming-of-age story sure to trigger debate among audience members.

-Gov. Pat Quinn’s office says it’s just a rumor at this point, but talk is circulating that Ald.
+Ald.
+Moore To Head Up Illinois EPA?Gov. Pat Quinn’s office says it’s just a rumor at this point, but talk is circulating that Ald.
 Joe Moore (49th) might be going off to Springfield as the new head of the Illinois Environmental Protection Agency.

 Quinn Names Former Chicago Cop As State Police ChiefGov.
 Pat Quinn has tapped a former high-ranking Chicago police officer and top aide at the Cook County State's Attorney's office to run the Illinois State Police.

-U.S. Attorney Patrick Fitzgerald may be in for a major promotion.
+Fitzgerald On Short-List For New FBI Director?U.S. Attorney Patrick Fitzgerald may be in for a major promotion.